utsaslab/RECIPE/README.md

 The licence for most of the P-* family of persistent indexes is Apache License (https://www.apache.org/licenses/LICENSE-2.0).
 This is consistent with the most of the indexes we build on, with the exception of CLHT and HOT, which uses the MIT and ISC License respectively.
 Accordingly, P-CLHT is under the MIT license (https://opensource.org/licenses/MIT).
 P-HOT is under the ISC license (https://opensource.org/licenses/ISC).

+Copyright for RECIPE indexes is held by the University of Texas at Austin.
+Please contact us if you would like to obtain a license to use RECIPE indexes in your commercial product.

+## Acknowledgements

+We thank the National Science Foundation, VMware, Google, and Facebook for partially funding this project.

 ## Contact

 Please contact us at `sklee@cs.utexas.edu` and `vijayc@utexas.edu` with any questions.